 NOTE: When parked the Radio Power switch should be set to "HOUSE", make sure the park brake is set prior to turning the vehicle off or the radio may not play DVDs.

 Sideview Cameras -If Equipped

-The sideview cameras (built into the driver and passenger side mirrors) activate with the corresponding turn signals and replace the rear camera view on the monitor until the turn is completed or the signal lever is canceled manually.
+The sideview cameras activate with the corresponding turn signals and replace the rear camera view on the monitor until the turn is completed or the signal lever is canceled manually.